FIBA Europe

 FIBA Europe is the administrative body for basketball in Europe, within the International Basketball Federation (FIBA), which includes all 50 national European basketball federations.
-In reaction to the 2022 Russian invasion of Ukraine, FIBA Europe mandated that no official basketball competitions are to be held in either Russia or Belarus, while the teams of the Russian Basketball Federation and of the Belarusian Basketball Federation are being withdrawn from national team competitions and from the club competition season 2022–23.

 Structure

 FIBA Europe is one of five Regions of FIBA and is responsible for controlling and developing the sport of basketball in Europe.
 Among many tasks, this includes promoting, supervising and directing international competition at the club and national team levels, as well as governing and appointing European international referees.
-FIBA Europe is an international federation whose membership consists of the national basketball federations of Europe, of which there are currently 50 members.
+FIBA Europe is an international federation consisting of the national basketball federations of Europe.
+Currently 50 national federations are members.

 The highest decision-making body is the Board of FIBA Europe which consists of 25 persons elected by the National Federations.
 The Board of FIBA Europe meets twice a year and is the executive body which represents all 50 Federations that make up the membership of FIBA Europe.
 All 50 federations meet once a year at the General Assembly of FIBA Europe.